 When declining an offer in English, you can use the following expressions:

-- 5 How do you respectfully say no?
+- 5 How do you politely decline something?

-- 6 How do you say no politely?
+- 6 How do you politely decline a business request?

-- 9 How do you refuse politely in English?
+- 9 How do you tell someone no for dinner?

 How do you politely decline an invitation without giving a reason?